javadelight/delight-metrics/README.md

 A very lightweight way to report metrics for Java applications based on the [Dropwizard Metrics Project](https://dropwizard.github.io/metrics/3.1.0/).

-**Why**: Other metric frameworks are often complex and feature-rich.
+**Why** Other metric frameworks are often complex and feature-rich.
-This framework is very simple with only a handful of core classes.
-Easy to understand and plug into various environments.
+This framework is very simple with only a handful of core classes; thus, easy to understand and plug into various environments.

 ## Usage